Intro

 - Information, communication, and reporting, including the use of information technology

 Components in the internal control framework correspond to those listed in the ERM framework.
-ERM and internal control go hand-in-hand; indeed, internal control is essential to ERM.
-One supports the other: having strong internal controls enables managers to focus on operations and business objectives, knowing that the organization has a robust risk management program and is in compliance with applicable laws, regulations, and standards.
+ERM and internal control go hand-in-hand; internal control is essential to ERM.
+One supports the other: having solid internal controls enables managers to focus on operations and business objectives, knowing that the organization has a robust risk management program and complies with applicable laws, regulations, and standards.

 How to Implement the COSO Framework

-Implementation of the COSO internal control framework requires assessing its five components (control environment, risk assessment, control activities, information and communication, and monitoring activities) and 17 principles against the organization’s current internal control system, and making adjustments accordingly.
+Implementing the COSO internal control framework requires assessing its five components (control environment, risk assessment, control activities, information and communication, and monitoring activities) and 17 principles against the organization’s current internal control system and adjusting accordingly.

-Failing to enforce the COSO framework principles can result in violations of the federal Sarbanes-Oxley Act’s (SOX) requirements.
-Auditors evaluating an organization’s internal control over financial reporting (ICFR) will judge against this standard: When even one of the 17 principles doesn’t function properly, a “major deficiency” is deemed to exist—a “material weakness” under SOX Section 404.
+Failing to enforce the COSO framework principles can violate the federal Sarbanes-Oxley Act’s (SOX) requirements.
+Auditors evaluating an organization’s ICFR will judge against this standard: When even one of the 17 principles doesn’t function properly, a “major deficiency” is deemed to exist—a “material weakness” under SOX Section 404.

-The 17 principles of internal control can serve as a handy checklist for enterprises to use to evaluate and strengthen their internal control system—but first, there is groundwork to be laid.
-To successfully apply COSO’s internal control or enterprise risk management (ERM) framework requires a methodical, step-by-step approach.
+The 17 internal control principles can serve as a handy checklist for enterprises to use to evaluate and strengthen their internal control system—but first, there is the groundwork to be laid.
+Applying COSO’s internal control or enterprise risk management (ERM) framework requires a systematic, step-by-step approach.
 To help, we’re providing this roadmap that includes implementation challenges and leading practices.

 Implementing the COSO Framework in Five Phases